-The Bonds, when issued, will constitute valid and legally binding obligations of Harris County Municipal Utility District No. 167, of Harris County, Texas (the "District") and will be payable from the proceeds of an annual ad valorem tax, without legal limitation as to rate or amount, levied against all taxable property located within the District.
+The Bonds, when issued, will constitute valid and legally binding obligations of Harris County Municipal Utility District No. 167 of Harris County, Texas (the "District") and will be payable from the proceeds of an annual ad valorem tax, without legal limitation as to rate or amount, levied against all taxable property located within the District.
 The Bonds are obligations solely of the District and are not obligations of the State of Texas, Harris County, the City of Houston, or any entity other than the District.
 The Bonds are subject to special investment risks described herein.
 See "INVESTMENT CONSIDERATIONS."

-The Bonds are offered by the Initial Purchaser subject to prior sale, when, as and if issued by the District and accepted by the Initial Purchaser, subject, among other things, to the approval of the Bonds by the Attorney General of Texas and the approval of certain legal matters by Allen Boone Humphries Robinson LLP, Bond Counsel.
-Delivery of the Bonds in book-entry form through the facilities of DTC is expected on or about May 28, 2019.
+The Bonds are offered by the Underwriter subject to prior sale, when, as and if issued by the District and accepted by the Underwriter, subject, among other things, to the approval of the Bonds by the Attorney General of Texas and the approval of certain legal matters by Allen Boone Humphries Robinson LLP, Bond Counsel.
+Certain legal matters will be passed on for the Underwriter by McCall, Parkhurst & Horton L.L.P.
+Houston, Texas, as Underwriter's Counsel.
+Delivery of the Bonds in book-entry form through DTC is expected on or about June 13, 2019.